psrc/r-basics-I/00-index.Rmd

     * If you chose "Download R for (Mac) OS X", click the "R-4.0.3.pkg" link.
 An installer will download to guide you through the installation process.
 2. Install [RStudio Desktop](https://rstudio.com/products/rstudio/download).

+Create a directory for this class, say "R-basics-I".
+[Download data](http://aws-linux/rworkshop2020/r-basicsI-data.zip) and unzip it into the newly created directory.

 ## Topics